scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

     * Use column G ("ShortHandFileName") to play the audio file for the quote to be transcribed in the same line.
 You should be able to double click in MS Excel or Ctrl+Click on the specific cell; an audio player will be launched automatically to play the audio file.
     * Note that the columns used by the tool that will create the final subtitles file are only columns A and B.
 7. The rest of the sheets in the Excel file, excluding the "SBTLVERS.TRE" which contains versioning info) are the sheets for the video cutscenes.
 We don't provide links to the audio cues for those subtitles, but we do provide the timings for the English version of these scenes which you can use as a guide, along with the English transcript available online here: https://docs.google.com/spreadsheets/d/17ew0YyhSwqcqZg6bXrIgz0GkA62dhgViHN15lOu5Hj8/edit?usp=sharing
-    * Note that the important columns used by the tool that will create the final subtitles file are in this case only columns C ("Subtitle"), J ("Frame Start") and K ("Frame End").
+    * Note that the important columns used by the tool that will create the final subtitles file are in this case only columns A ("Frame Start"), B ("Frame End") and C ("Subtitle").
-    * Fill in column C with the subtitle text, and set the values in columns J and K to adjust when the subtitle should start and when it should stop being displayed respectively.
+    * Fill in column C with the subtitle text, and set the values in columns A and B to adjust when the subtitle should start and when it should stop being displayed respectively.
 8. You may edit the info in the "SBTLVERS.TRE" sheet to fill in the credits and a version number for your transcript.
 9. If you're transcribing for a non-Latin language, you will need to create a special font for the subtitles in order for the game to display your transcript properly.
 Please, refer to the [fontCreator](#fontcreator-fontcreatorpy) section of this document for this process.